remaxer/apof/readme.txt

 *********************************

-The puropose of this project is to find out if facebook will let me downloading all profiles' pics .
+The puropose of this project is to find out if facebook will let me download all profiles' pics .